Eddie Kantar

 (4) You have AK doubleton.

 19 You and partner might try leading the queen from the AKQ vs. a suit contract.
-Assuming partner can read the lead (usually can), third hand gives count.
+Assuming partner can read the lead (almost always can), third hand gives count.
 There are two advantages to this lead:

 (1) The opening leader can tell how many tricks in the suit can be cashed.

-(2) If you play ace from ace-king, third hand knows partner doesn't have the queen when the ace is led.
+(2) If you lead ace from ace-king, partner knows you can't have the queen when you lead an ace.

 20 Lead inferences